subash-ramasamy/AeroFit-Customer-Profiling-and-Probability-Analysis/README.md

 **Key Objectives:**

-- Identify outliers using boxplots and the "describe" method.
+- Identified outliers using boxplots and the "describe" method.
-- Investigate the impact of marital status and age on product purchases.
+- Investigated the impact of marital status and age on product purchases.
-- Represent marginal probabilities for specific treadmill models.
+- Represented marginal probabilities for specific treadmill models.
-- Explore correlations among different factors using visualizations.
+- Explored correlations among different factors using visualizations.
-- Address specific queries, like the probability of a male customer buying a KP781 treadmill.
+- Addressed specific queries, like the probability of a male customer buying a KP781 treadmill.
-- Categorize users based on identified patterns for customer profiling.
+- Categorized users based on identified patterns for customer profiling.
-- Provide insights into marginal and conditional probabilities.
+- Provided insights into marginal and conditional probabilities.
-- Offer actionable insights for strategic decision-making.
+- Offered actionable insights for strategic decision-making.